prathameshchati/interprot/README.md

-# pLM Interpretability
+# InterProt

-This repo contains tools used to interpret protein language models. `viz` contains the frontend app for visualizing SAE features. `plm_interpretability` is a python package containing tools for SAE training and interpretation.
+This repo contains tools used to interpret protein language models. `viz` contains the frontend app for visualizing SAE features. `interprot` is a python package containing tools for SAE training and interpretation.

 ## The visualizer